Course Introduction

 Topics Covered

-- Identify the risk factors where Domestic Abuse is a feature including
+- Identify the risk factors where DA is featuring

 - Understand how to address concerns with colleagues